emeline-caruana/emeline-caruana/README.md

 - 👋 Hi, I’m @emeline-caruana
-- 👀 I’m interested in NLP and Machine Learning
+- 👀 I’m interested in NLP, LLMs and ML
-- 🌱 I’m currently a machine learning engineer in France
+- 🌱 I’m currently a Machine Learning Engineer in France
 - 📫 How to reach me : emeline.caruana@gmail.com

 <!---